bausano/multi-agent-system/mc-adapter/README.md

 ## Protocol
 All payloads are JSON strings.

-Upon connection, the server sends a message `connected`.
+Upon connection, the server sends [an `ok` message](#ok-message).
 The server then waits for the client to send a message `init` which tells the adapter how to set up the bot.

 ```
 init message